 About the Project

-The BrightStart! project involves a collaboration with the Nemours Children’s Health System, Columbus’ Ready4Success initiative, and local early childhood programs to examine the efficacy of the Nemours® BrightStart! program (NBS!).
-This is a 5-year randomized controlled trial funded by the Institute of Education Sciences.
+The BrightStart! project involved a collaboration with the Nemours Children’s Health System, Columbus’ Ready4Success initiative, and local early childhood programs to examine the efficacy of the Nemours® BrightStart! program (NBS!).
+This five-year randomized controlled trial was funded by the Institute of Education Sciences.

 NBS! is a small-group, emergent literacy intervention that provides extra support for preschoolers who are at risk for later reading difficulties.
 Developed by a team at the Nemours Children’s Health System, NBS! was initially used in a community partnership with preschool programs in Jacksonville, Florida.
 Research conducted during this partnership showed that the intervention improved preschoolers’ emergent literacy skills.
 It is now commercially available to early childhood programs and educators.

-In this research project, we are studying the commercially available version of NBS! as used in Columbus-area early childhood classrooms.
-Our Ready4Success partners used an emergent literacy screener to identify eligible preschool children in each classroom.
+In this research project, Crane researchers studied the commercially available version of NBS! as used in Columbus-area early childhood classrooms.
+The team partnered with Ready4Success who used an emergent literacy screener to identify eligible preschool children in each classroom.
 Some of these children were randomly selected to experience the NBS! lessons across their preschool year.
 For half of the selected children, the lessons were provided by their classroom teacher.
 For the other half, the lessons were provided by a Ready4Success member (“community aide”) who visited the classroom to deliver intervention.
-We measured all participating children’s literacy skills at the beginning and end of the preschool year and will continue to follow children as they matriculate through elementary school.
-Ultimately, we want to determine whether NBS!, when carried out by teachers and community aides in typical early childhood classrooms, benefits children’s early literacy learning and helps to close reading achievement gaps.
+We measured all participating children’s literacy skills at the beginning and end of the preschool year and followed children as they matriculate through elementary school.
+Ultimately, this project determined whether NBS!, when carried out by teachers and community aides in typical early childhood classrooms, benefitted children’s early literacy learning and helped close reading achievement gaps.

 To learn more about NBS!, visit the website or see the complete program here.